airbnb/mocha-wrap/README.md

 [![browser support][9]][10]

-Fluent pluggable interface for easily wrapping `describe` and `it` blocks in Mocha tests.
+Fluent pluggable interface for easily wrapping `describe`, `context`, and `it` blocks in Mocha tests.

 ## Example